 Why Soup is the most amazing thing you can eat:

 - It’s a complete meal in a bowl.
 You’ve got your protein, your veggies, and your carbs.
 And you can adjust it to whatever diet you’re following.
-Like today’s recipe… a low carb version of Olive Garden’s popular Zuppa Toscana Soup Recipe.
+Like today’s recipe… a low-carb version of Olive Garden’s famous Zuppa Toscana Soup Recipe.

 - It is an inexpensive but satisfying and filling meal.
 Many soups call for pasta or beans - both are hearty, filling, and economical.
 Many soups are so versatile you can swap out the protein (which is usually the priciest ingredient) for whatever meat is on sale at the grocery store.

 - There’s minimal cleanup because you usually only need one pot.

 - It’s full of lots of broth or juicy sauce.
 I’m all about the sauce - I literally drink my turkey gravy on Thanksgiving.
 Plus, you’re hydrating – #winning!

 - You really can’t mess it up.
-If it’s too salty you add more liquid or a pinch of sugar.
-If it’s too runny you thicken with cornstarch, a flour + water slurry, or arrowroot.
+If it’s too salty add more liquid or a pinch of sugar.
+If it’s too runny you thicken it with cornstarch, a flour + water slurry, or arrowroot.
 If it’s too thick you add more broth or water.